CoEDL/elpis/docs/wiki/development_environment.md

 ## 5. Re-open VSCode in the Container

 We are now ready to open the VSCode in the container.
 The first time this happens, Docker will need to build the container from the beginning.
 For Elpis this usually takes two hours.
 This build will only have to happen once.

+Open the `elpis-project/elpis` directory in VSCode.

-To start, click the little green box in the bottom left-hand corner then select "Reopen in Container" or if you reopen the editor, a notification will pop up with the same option.
+To start the container, click the little green box in the bottom left-hand corner then select "Reopen in Container" or if you reopen the editor, a notification will pop up with the same option.

 ![Reopen in container](assets/dev-in-vscode/vsc-reopen-in-con.png)